A Geometric Characterization of Observability in Inertial Parameter Identification: Introduction

 \section{Introduction}

 A classic problem in robotics is the identification of inertial parameters (mass, center of mass, and inertia) for each link of a mechanism.
-This problem has received attention through multiple decades, with original work for identification of manipulators \citep{Atkeson86,Khalil95,Swevers97} seeing extensions to identification of mobile robots and humans in more recent applications \citep{Ayusawa08,Ayusawa10,Ayusawa10b,Ayusawa14,Jovan16}.
-Across domains, an enabling property is that the inverse dynamics of a rigid-body system are linear in its inertial parameters.
-This property has motivated wide use of simple least-squares methods to identify parameters from the measurement of joint torques and external forces.
+This problem has received attention through multiple decades, with original work on the identification of manipulators \citep{Atkeson86,Khalil95,Swevers97} seeing extensions to the identification of mobile robots and humans in more recent applications \citep{Ayusawa08,Ayusawa10,Ayusawa14,Traversaro13,Jovan16,lee2020geometric}.
+Across domains, an enabling property is that the inverse dynamics of a rigid-body system are linear in its inertial parameters, motivating least-squares solutions to identify parameters from the measurement of joint kinematics, joint torques, and external forces.

-System identification methods have become increasingly important due to the growth of model-based control in emerging applications of robotics \citep{Kheddar12b,Righetti13,Kuindersma15}.
-Advances in whole-body control of legged robots \citep{ParkKhatib06,Abe07,Park07,SentisKhatib10,Wensing13,Wensing15b} have enabled many modern platforms to reason through the interplay between their motion and required interactions with the environment.
-Careful consideration is needed to respect unidirectional and frictional limitations on these interaction forces, and this consideration can only be accomplished by reasoning over dynamic models.
-More broadly, control for underactuated systems is sensitive to model details, which determine coupling between actuated and underactuated degrees of freedom.
+It is well known, however, that not all inertial parameters are identifiable from these measurements \cite{Atkeson86}.
+This observation has motivated studying which parameters (or combinations thereof) can theoretically be identified from an infinite amount of data \cite{Gautier90b,Mayeda90,sheu1991identifying,Kawasaki91,Khalil95,Chen02,Ros12,Ayusawa14}.
+This problem is one of characterizing the {\em structural identifiability} \cite{Bellman70} of a model form.
+It is emphasized that this problem is distinct from the problem of fitting a model to experimental data.
+Naturally, the quality of any identified model depends both on the accuracy of the model form assumed and the quality of the data collected.
+Thus, the related problem of {\em practical identifiability} addresses how uncertainty in measurements relates to uncertainty in the identified parameters (e.g., \cite{Calafiore00,Poignet05}).
+In short, structural identifiability considers what model properties can be identified from data, whereas practical identifiability considers how non-ideal aspects of that data impact the inferred model.

+This paper presents new tools for characterizing the structural identifiability of a rigid-body system via a geometric approach to the problem.
+We provide an algorithm that takes a kinematic model as an input, and returns the linear combinations of the system's inertial parameters that are identifiable from measurements of the joint kinematics, joint torques, and external forces.
+The approach taken offers an alternative to previous numerical (e.g., \cite{Gautier91b}) or symbolic approaches (e.g., \cite{Khosla89,Gautier90b}) to the problem.
+The main benefit of our approach is that the algorithm requires only a finite set of conditions to test the infinite space of configurations.
+It also comes with a theoretical proof of correctness that holds for arbitrary open-chain fixed- or floating-base systems with generic joint types.
+This proof of correctness is achieved by working with spatial (6D) inertias in a parameterization-free sense and only adopting inertial parameters for the implementation of the theory.